 - You will have the satisfaction of seeing what you've accomplished

-Another way to pursue an apprenticeship is to look at individual college websites or visit www.ontariocolleges.ca.
-Click on FIND a program, then type in 'apprenticeship' in the 'search by key word' box.
+Another way to pursue a College Apprenticeship is to look at individual college websites or visit www.ontariocolleges.ca Click on FIND a programs for 'apprenticeship' .

 A third way to start an apprenticeship is to go to the website www.edu.gov.on.ca, and click on Employment Ontario.
 There is a wealth of information on apprenticeships and what to do to get started on one.
 On this site, you can contact the Ministry of Training, Colleges and Universities with any questions you may have.

-Information on apprenticeships can also be found at www.apprenticeshipsearch.com.
-As well, visit www.edu.gov.on.ca/eng/training/apprenticeship/loantool.html to find out about government loans that are available to purchase tools needed for certain trades.
+Information on apprenticeships can also be found at http://www.apprenticesearch.com/.
+As well, visit Application for Apprenticeship Training to find out about government loans that are available to purchase tools needed for certain trades.